o-alquimista/nav-panel/README.md

 Transition orientation is configurable through the `data-vertical-transition` attribute.
 The value of `true` makes it use the height for the transition, while `false` makes it use the width.

 This plugin toggles `aria-expanded`, provides keyboard navigation with the arrow keys and performs focus monitoring to close the panel when it is no longer in focus.
+Currently, only anchor elements `<a>` are supported as focusable panel items.

 ## Installation and Usage
 Install the [npm package](https://www.npmjs.com/package/nav-panel) using your preferred package manager.